Dragging

 The panel in that demo is not a library component — it is an ordinary registered component written in the app, which is the point: the same pieces that make Dialog draggable are available to your own components.

-Making something draggable takes three things, none of them large:
+Making something draggable takes three pieces:

 - An app-owned offset.
 A